DCJimS/jimsweeneywebsite/_posts/2023-09-30-How-To-Get-Your-Startup-Off-the-Ground.md

 Are you getting the picture?
 Stated a different way, companies fail not from a lack of products but from a lack of customers!
 (I absolutely love this last statement.
 It's not mine, but I use it every day in talking to teams).
-Anyway, if you want to learn more, most states has an ICAP program.
-All states have SBDC (Small Busienss Development Center) so I would start there.
+Anyway, if you want to learn more, most states have an ICAP program.
+All states have an SBDC (Small Busienss Development Center) so I would start there.
 If you happen to be in Virginia, the George Mason University ICAP program is at https://www.virginiasbdc.org/icap-programs/.
+I cannot recommend it highly enough.

 BTW - I am so impressed by this program that I joined as a mentor.
 I already have 6 companies that I am helping, and I am excited about how they are developing.
 If you are an entrepreneur, or you are thinking about being an entrepreneur, this is really a program that could offer you a lot.
 It is now so widely accepted that many grant and venture capital folks won’t talk to you until you have been through this or a similar program.
-Many will ask to speak to your mentor before giving you money!
+In fact, many will ask to speak to your mentor before giving you money!
 So, check them out.

 Until then, thanks for reading.
 Follow me on twitter at @DCJimS.